Kourtney Kardashian Is Reportedly Not Getting Back Together With Ex Younes Bendjima Anytime Soon

 “They spend some time together.
 It’s more of a friend situation,” a source told the outlet.
 “You could call it casually dating.
 It’s definitely not a relationship.
 They have known each other for a long time and Kourtney has fun with him.
 She isn’t happy about being photographed with him though.
 She has been trying to just keep it private.”

-The former couple sparked rumors that they were back together one year after their breakup after they were seen together out and about in Los Angeles.
-In the photos, the pair were holding hands and laughing together as they strolled through the neighborhood.
+The former couple sparked rumors that they were back together one year after their breakup when they were seen together out and about in Los Angeles.
+In the photos, the pair was holding hands and laughing together as they strolled through the neighborhood.
 In the photos, neither Kardashian nor Bendjima is looking at the camera, which shows that they were caught off-guard.

 Kardashian and Bendjima began dating in August 2018.
 The model was Kardashian’s first public boyfriend since ending her relationship with Scott Disick after nine years together and having three children.
 During their relationship, Kardashian was reportedly at odds with her family and attempted to keep the relationship as private as possible before deciding to officially call it quits.
 Kardashian was then linked to Grown-ish star Luka Shabbat, 21, though the two have maintained that they’re only close friends.